pyne/pyne.github.com/docs/install/linux_source.rst

     scripts/nuc_data_make

 The ``setup.py`` command compiles and installs the PyNE source code.
-Note that this command must be done in the top PyNE directory.
 The ``nuc_data_make`` builds and installs a database of nuclear data.
+Note that these both commands must be done in the top PyNE directory.
-Unfortunately, this must be done as a second step because most nuclear data is under some form of license restriction or export control which prevents the developers from distributing it with PyNE.
+Unfortunately, ``nuc_data_make`` must be done as a second step because most nuclear data is under some form of license restriction or export control which prevents the developers from distributing it with PyNE.
 However, the ``nuc_data_make`` program (which is installed by ``setup.py``) will